Azure/ALZ-Bicep/infra-as-code/bicep/modules/subscriptionPlacement/README.md

 # Module:  Subscription Placement

-Move one or more subscriptions to a new management group.
-Once the subscription(s) are moved, Azure Policies assigned to the new management group or it's parent management group(s) will begin to govern the subscription(s).
+This module moves one or more subscriptions to be a child of management group(s).
+Once the subscription(s) are moved under the management group, Azure Policies assigned to the management group or its parent management group(s) will begin to govern the subscription(s).

 ## Parameters